 Triaging patients by phone

-The medical assistant or doctor assesses the situation over the phone using Coronacheck to identify those in need of a medical consultation (for clinical evaluation and/or swab) and those who can remain at or return home (with or without self-isolation).START AN EVALUATION FOR YOUR PATIENT
+The medical assistant or doctor assesses the situation over the phone using Coronacheck to identify those in need of a consultation (for clinical evaluation and/or swab) and those who can remain at or return home.

 Here are the reference persons and contacts for the test centers in your Canton:

-- For the canton of Vaud: The test must, first and foremost, be carried out by the general practitioner; patients should only be sent to screening centers as a last resort (list of screening centers).
+- For the canton of Vaud: if possible, the test should be performed by the GP; otherwise, patients must be sent to one of the test centers (list of testing centers).

 - For the canton of Neuchâtel: consult the triage nurse on 032 886 888 0